-A student in the M.S. program will have an examination committee consisting of at least three members including the research advisor.
-At least two members of the committee, including the chair, must be members of the Graduate Faculty in the Department of Geography and Environmental Studies.
-The responsibilities of the committee include the comprehensive examination and evaluating the thesis.
+A student in the M.A.Geo. program will have an examination committee consisting of at least two members including the research advisor and a committee member.
+At least two members of the committee, including the chair must be members of the Graduate Faculty in the Department of Geography and Environmental Studies.
+The responsibilities of the committee include the comprehensive examination and evaluating the directed research.

 Students identify potential committee members in consultation with their research advisor(s).
-After all members of the committee have agreed to serve, the student or the research advisor must sign an Advisor and Master Committee Request Form.
+After all members of the committee have agreed to serve, the student or the research advisor must sign an Advisor and Master Committee Form.
 The committee should be identified as soon as possible after the research advisor has been selected.